AntoninoBonanno/Smart-Street/c++/README.md

 `> c++\Auto\Release\Auto.exe`

-When required insert a code and speed_max for the Car, and the address of the AccessPoint.
+When required insert a license plate and max speed for the Car, and the address of the Access Point.

 Then insert the desired destination.